-Most addicted people need at least three months of treatment to get sober and start a plan for ongoing recovery.
-Research shows that the best results come with longer treatments.
-The duration of treatment of psychological problems will necessarily vary from one individual to another.
-Essentially, treatment (type and duration) must always be appropriately adapted to the nature and severity of the difficulties presented by the person.
+Most individuals struggling with addiction require at least three months of treatment to achieve sobriety and begin a plan for long-term recovery.
+Studies have shown that the most successful outcomes are achieved with longer treatments.
+The duration of treatment for psychological issues will vary from person to person.
+Ultimately, the type and length of treatment must be tailored to the individual's specific difficulties and severity.

-Acute difficulties often require fewer treatment sessions than chronic diseases.
-In addition, the duration of treatment also varies with the type of treatment provided; cognitive-behavioral treatments, which focus on a specific problem, are generally shorter than psychotherapies with a broader focus.
-So how long does it usually take for treatment to work?
-As part of a trial, research teams look at how well people are doing for some time after receiving treatment.
-This is to see how well the treatment works over a longer period of time.
+Acute issues often require fewer sessions than chronic conditions.
+Additionally, the duration of treatment is also dependent on the type of therapy provided; cognitive-behavioral treatments, which focus on a particular problem, are typically shorter than psychotherapies with a broader scope.
+So how long does it usually take for treatment to be effective?
+As part of a trial, research teams observe how well people are doing after receiving treatment for an extended period of time.
+This is to evaluate the efficacy of the treatment over a longer period and to gain insight into any potential long-term side effects.

-And for more information on long-term side effects.
-Learn how Medication-Assisted Treatment (MAT) is used to treat substance use disorders, as well as to maintain recovery and prevent overdose.
-A treatment cycle usually lasts at least 6 months after you start to feel better.
-Some people with recurrent depression may be advised to take them indefinitely.
+Medication-Assisted Treatment (MAT) is used to treat substance use disorders, as well as to maintain recovery and prevent overdose.
+A typical treatment cycle lasts at least six months after you start to feel better.
+Some people with recurrent depression may be advised to take medication indefinitely.